 Legislation is needed to exploit and protect against ever-evolving AI development and competencies.
 Governments worldwide are attempting to create such legislation.

-The European Parliament has recently produced The AI Act to limit the risks.9 Meanwhile, the UK and the USA have signed the first bilateral agreement of its kind.
-This agreement enables them to collaborate on evaluating the safety of AI tools and their underlying systems.10
+The European Parliament has recently produced the EU AI Act - the world’s first regulatory framework for artificial intelligence, which imposes obligations on each stage of the AI supply chain.10 Meanwhile, the UK and the USA have signed the first bilateral agreement of its kind.
+This agreement enables them to collaborate on evaluating the safety of AI tools and their underlying systems.11

 Cyber risk is an ever-present and evolving issue for companies of all sizes.
 So organisations must take action.
 They need to limit the potential damage of an attack.